 The Receiver decides the Response Status Code parameter using the combination of CoAP Response Code and oneM2M-RSC Option information.

-6.3 Accessing Resources in CSEs
+7.3 Accessing Resources in CSEs

-6.3.0 Introduction
+7.3.0 Introduction

-This clause describes the behavior of CoAP layer depending on Response Type parameter.
-Figure 6.3.0-1 illustrates the steps involved in each cases of interaction.
+This clause describes the behaviour of CoAP layer depending on Response Type parameter.
+Figure 7.3.0-1 illustrates the steps involved in each cases of interaction.